Pets At Home sell plant-based dog food!

 As a company that in our eyes has always been driven by profit from selling meat-based dog foods, with even holding freezers in their stores to sell plastic containers of non sustainable fish and meat-based raw food; to branching out so quickly into the plant-based market, is a huge win for our environment and the animals that are being killed to feed our pets.

 For the average Pets at Home visitor to see this option on the shelves and choose plant-based over maybe their usual raw or meat-based food that they normally buy, is just so positive for our future.
-With Butternut Box launching their plant-based recipe this week, to now another big player in the pet food market offering a plant-based option, we are delighted.
+With Butternut Box launching their plant-based recipe, to now another big player in the pet food market offering a plant-based option, we are delighted.

 Pets at Home Wainwright's Plant-based food